Skip to content

 145. Progress on commitment to provide essential community services and facilities?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting states to support communities by improving infrastructure, building and funding schools through the Anwar Karim Foundation, or Yayasan Anwar Karim (YAK) initiative.
+The company's own reporting states to support communities by improving infrastructure, and building and funding schools through the Anwar Karim Foundation, or Yayasan Anwar Karim (YAK) initiative.

 • Y